The personal data that we collect

 We collect your data when you:

-- volunteer to take part in user research
+- volunteer to take part in research, including user research

 - supply Office for National Statistics (ONS) with feedback on one of our products